whatsBehind/node-js-auth/README.md

 ### What is OAuth2?

-OAuth2 is a open standard for access delegation, which is commonly used as the way for internet user to grant a client or application access to their resources under another server without sharing their passwords
+OAuth2 is an open standard for access delegation, which is commonly used as the way for internet users to grant a client or application access to their resources under another server without sharing their passwords

 ### Why OAuth2?